marcduiker/dapr-docs/daprdocs/content/en/concepts/dapr-services/scheduler.md

 When the Scheduler service triggers a job there is no guarantee of job trigger ordering, meaning there are no guarantees on FIFO or LIFO trigger ordering.

-### Job failure policy and staging queue
+### Job Failure Policy and Staging Queue

-When the Scheduler service triggers a job and it has a client side error, with the failure policy, the job is retried by default with a 1s interval and 3 maximum retries.
-A failure policy can be configured for a consistent retry or to drop a job.
+When the Scheduler service triggers a job and it has a client side error, the job is retried by default with a 1s interval and 3 maximum retries.
-- Actor reminder type jobs retry forever until successful completion.
-- Workflow reminders are one time, meaning they only trigger once successfully with a 1 second retry interval.

 For non-client side errors, for example, when a job cannot be sent to an available Dapr sidecar at trigger time, it is placed in a staging queue within the Scheduler service.
 Jobs remain in this queue until a suitable sidecar instance becomes available, at which point they are automatically sent to the appropriate Dapr sidecar instance.
 Jobs are sent back to a single replica for the same app ID that scheduled the job in a round robin manner.